 Fostering Citizens’ Control over and Participation in the European Union’s Democratic Life: The Ever-Increasing Importance of the Ombudsman - Dr Marco Inglese, Research Fellow (University of Parma)

 Free.
 PhD researchers and early career scholars are particularly encouraged to attend.

 UACES Student and Early Career members can apply for 50% of their travel costs up to a maximum of £100 to/from the UK.
-Full terms and conditions of this travel support can be found here.
+Read the full terms and conditions.

 For questions and further information, please get in touch with Dr Davor Jancic at firstname.lastname@example.org